hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

       As this moot in FPC Lite which supports only a single enclave, i omit the corresponding discussion for now.
 	  Note, though, we do have some corresponding text, though, already later in Section "Fabric Features Not (Yet) Supported" -->
-- Lastly, once the chaincode definition for an FPC chaincode has been approved by the consortium, a Chaincode Enclave is created via a new `initEnclave` lifecycle management command.
+- Lastly, once the chaincode definition for an FPC Chaincode has been approved by the consortium, a Chaincode Enclave is created via a new `initEnclave` lifecycle management command.
   <!-- commented out as not really user visible
     This command triggers the creation of an enclave and registers it at the FPC Registry.